Tahnat1000000/eletra-shop-site/README.md

 # eletra-shop-site

-Site for electronic products shop from 2019, was made with languages HTML, CSS, JAVASCRIPT, PHP and SQL.
+A website for an electronics store from 2019, created with languages HTML, CSS, JAVASCRIPT, PHP and SQL.